lepenghuang/lepenghuang.github.io/_pages/about.md

 In my Spare Time
 ======
-I enjoy photography, a skill I honed as a member (and later Deputy Director) of the Zhejiang University Radio and Television Station Photography Department.
+I enjoy photography, a skill I honed as a member (and later leader) of the Zhejiang University Radio and Television Station Photography Department.
 Check out my [photos](https://hlpgallery.mysxl.cn/)!
 I also like billiards and city walks.

 News
 ======